ni/ams-capabilities/CONTRIBUTING.md

 Note: UINT64, Timestamps and Single are not supported by PAtools

+# Cluster Implementation
+## Copy existings HLCs if not all channels are needed or there is a need to add further channels for your own usecase
+If the HLC provides channels you do not need for your implementation or channels are missing, you can copy the class, rename it and adapt the VIs.
+For example with the Cycler Cluster.lvclass

+1. Make sure to close all LabView programs
+1. Copy the "Cycler Cluster" folder from Capabilities -> High Level Capabilities
+1. Rename the folder, e.g. to "Cycler XY"
+1. Open "Cycler Cluster.lvclass" and rename it to "Cycler XY"
+1. Open the "Cycler XY.lvclass" Class Properties and press "Edit Icon..." - adapt Line text 1 to e.g. "Cycler XY" and/or adapt the colours to your preference
+1. Open "Cycler XY.ctl" and adapt the Clusters to your need, e.g. removing "IsoMeasurement.ACT" and "IsoMeasurement.STS" from Consumer/Producer Control or adding variables to the channels.
+1. Open all other VIs and make sure that they are not broken, depending on your adaptions you most likely need to adapt the "Producer Ch.ctl", "Producer Control.ctl" and the "Read.vi" Controls/Channels indicators/outputs
+1. In your plugin template you can now exchange your new class with the Cycler Cluster.lvclass

+## Committing new HLCs
+If you feel like your created HLC is something other users would benefit from you can add them to this project by creating a pull request.
+Describe what your added HLC is good for and why you think it is a reoccuring use case.

+# Non Cluster Implementation
-# Adding a new LLC
+## Adding a new LLC
-:cactus: When working with a team on Capabilties, be strategic when updating the AMS Capabilities project file because it will not be trivial to merge.
+:cactus: When working with a team on Capabilities, be strategic when updating the AMS Capabilities project file because it will not be trivial to merge.

 Once you know that you have a new generic capability LLC to implement, you're going to need to create a new folder and class, deriving from the Capability.lvclass or a parent class, e.g. Setpoint.lvclass or Actual Value.lvclass.

-## Create the Class
+### Create the Class

 1. Open the AMS Capabilities project.
 1. Right-click the "Low Level Capabilities" folder or a matching subfolder (e.g. "Current").